BlakeDonn/rancid-tomatillos/.github/pull_request_template.md

-# Rotten Tomatillos PR template
+# Rancid Tomatillos PR template
 ### What's this PR do?
 ### Where should the reviewer start?
 ### How should this be manually tested?